 - Utilise the Pre-Nexus nomination and allocation process for NDM meters to improve the overall performance of energy allocation to those customers. - Set Unidentified Gas as a percentage of throughput for each LDZ, set at 1.1% (utilising the latest AUGE statement assessment) for the remainder of the Gas Year 2017/18.
-For subsequent gas years, the AUGE will be required to determine the percentage of Unidentified Gas in each LDZ. - Market reconciliation processes will be revised so that any reconciliation volumes are only applied to those sites that cause the settlement error; namely those DM and NDM sites that do not trigger a reconciliation; or DM sites that did not submit a valid meter read, unless a Reconciliation Target (defined later) for any particular month is reached, whereby the reconciliation volume will be smeared across all meter points. - The AUGE will be required to develop Settlement Error Allocation Factors to apportion reconciliation volumes to the sectors that create them.
-Until these new factors have been compiled the existing Unidentified Gas Allocation Factors will be used. - The solution will be backdated to 01 June 2017.
-The Xoserve will undertake a one-off reconciliation exercise to correct shipper positions once this modification is implemented.
+For subsequent gas years, the AUGE will be required to determine the percentage of Unidentified Gas in each LDZ. - Market reconciliation processes will be revised so that any reconciliation volumes are only applied to those sites that cause the settlement error; namely those NDM sites that do not undertake a reconciliation, unless a Reconciliation Target (defined later) is reached, whereby the reconciliation volume will be smeared across all meter points. - The AUGE will be required to develop Settlement Error Allocation Factors to apportion reconciliation volumes to the sectors that create them.
+Until these new factors have been compiled the existing Unidentified Gas Allocation Factors will be used.